petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/developing-page-fragments-reference/fragment-configuration-types-reference.md

 }
 ```

 The `colorPicker` type stores an object holding the chosen color value with the configured name.
-You can reference this object in your fragment's HTML like this:
+Here's how to reference this object in your fragment's HTML:

 ```html
 <div class="fragment_69">